VIN-y/MissChanger/CADs/README.md

 - There are limits to the material combination in a tool changer, due to the shared chamber and bed temperatures

-- The PTFE tube influences the curve of the umbilical more than everything else, except the top panel of the printer
+- The PTFE tube influences the curve of the umbilical more than everything else, beside the top panel

 - Input shaper result is worse than that of the original Voron Tap

 #### v1.1 - Bleeding

+- Migrate the project files to Ondsel, the CAD software, and tighten up part-to-part tolerances

 - Adds magnets to the docking system to hold onto the toolhead more securely when docked

 - Increase wall thickness of the Tap&Change pieces

-- Migrate the project files to Ondsel, the CAD software
+- Add door buffer

+- Add silicon liner layer for nozzle plug

+- Passed reliability test with 4100 continuous toolchanges at random z-positions